 The following steps explain how to get a Neighborhood Watch program started and maintained in your area:

-Natchez Police Department Contact the Natchez Police Department area station in your neighborhood and ask to talk to the Public Relations Officer (PRO) who is responsible for Neighborhood Watch.
+Talk to the Natchez Police Department.
+Contact the Natchez Police Department area station in your neighborhood and ask to talk to the Public Relations Officer (PRO) who is responsible for Neighborhood Watch.

 Prepare an agenda and sign-in sheet for the first meeting.
 Ask the PRO to talk about the crime and disorder problems in your area.
 The meeting should last about one hour.
 Consider providing refreshments, e.g., cookies and coffee.
 The agenda should allow time for questions, answers, and other topics.